healthykitchen101/healthykitchen101.com/juicers/tests/masticating/performance.md

 <img src="https://cdn.healthykitchen101.com/reviews/images/juicers/person-juicing-different-ingredients-with-omega-masticator-clvc29p9a000uyx887ujpfg4y.jpg" alt="Person juicing different ingredients with the Omega masticator" width="640" height="427">

-Before _officially_ testing the machines, we ran trial tests with the first batch of juicers and recorded all data to make sure our tests help to bring out the features and pros and cons of each machine.
-In addition, these trial tests were an opportunity for us to get more familiar with the machines and learn the best tips and tricks to work with them.
+Before _officially_ testing the machines, we ran trial tests and recorded all data to make sure the actual tests bring out the features, strengths, and weaknesses of each machine.
+In addition, these trial tests were an opportunity for our team to familiarize themselves with each machine and learn the best tips and tricks to share with you.

 Once the tests have been finalized, we conducted and video-recorded them, logging in important figures for rating.
-Here’s a breakdown of the criteria when scoring each ingredient and their respective score weights.
+Here’s a breakdown of the criteria we use when scoring each ingredient and their respective score weights.

 ### Carrots, Apples, and Celery

 #### Juicing Time - 50%

-We run the ingredients through the juicer, noting down the amount of time it takes to process each type of ingredients.
+We run the ingredients through the juicer, recording the amount of time it takes to process each type of ingredient.

 The juicing time is then rated as follows.